-- If no video component is connected to HDMI output (even if the HDMI input is assigned), the AV receiver selects the video source based on the setting of "Component Video Input". - When an HDMI IN is assigned to an input selector as explained here, the same HDMI IN will be set as a priority in the "Digital Audio Input" (> page 47).
-In this case, if you want to use the coaxial or optical audio input, make the appropriate selection in the "Audio Selector" setting (> page 57). - The "TUNER" selector cannot be assigned and is fixed to the "----" option. - "AUX" is used only for input from the front panel. - Do not assign an HDMI IN to the TV/CD selector while "HDMI Control(RIHD)" is set to "On" (→ page 60), otherwise appropriate CEC (Consumer Electronics Control) operation will not be guaranteed. - If you assign "----" to an input selector that is currently selected in "HDMI Through" (→ page 60), the "HDMI Through" setting will be automatically switched to "Off". - If you connect a component (such as UP-A1 Dock with docked iPod/iPhone) to the UNIVERSAL PORT jack, you cannot assign any input to the "PORT" selector.
+- For composite video, S-Video, and component video upconversion for the HDMI output, the "Monitor Out" setting must be set to other than "Analog" (→ page 48), and the "HDMI Input" setting must be set to "----".
+See "Connection Tips and Video Signal Path" for more information on video signal flow and upconversion (→ page 94). - If no video component is connected to HDMI output (even if the HDMI input is assigned), the AV receiver selects the video source based on the setting of "Component Video Input". - When an HDMI IN is assigned to an input selector as explained here, the same HDMI IN will be set as a priority in the "Digital Audio Input" (→ page 50).
+In this case, if you want to use the coaxial or optical audio input, make the appropriate selection in the "Audio Selector" setting (→ page 63). - The "TUNER" selector cannot be assigned and is fixed to the "----" option. - "AUX" is used only for input from the front panel. - Do not assign an HDMI IN to the TV/CD selector while "HDMI Control(RIHD)" is set to "On" (→ page 66), otherwise appropriate CEC (Consumer Electronics Control) operation will not be guaranteed. - If you assign "----" to an input selector that is currently selected in "HDMI Through" (→ page 66), the "HDMI Through" setting will be automatically switched to "Off". - If you connect a component (such as UP-A1 Dock with docked iPod/iPhone) to the UNIVERSAL PORT jack, you cannot assign any input to the "PORT" selector.